statox/FYT.vim/README.md

     let g:FYT_highlight_group = 'MyOwnHighlightGroup'

+# Alternative

+When I wrote this plugin I didn't know [machakann/vim-highlightedyank](https://github.com/machakann/vim-highlightedyank) existed.
+If FYT doesn't work for you, you probably want to consider using this one instead.

 # About

 If you're curious about why I did this plugin or how I did it have a read [here](https://www.statox.fr/posts/vim/vim_flash_yanked_text/)